nationalarchives/design-system/src/styles/icons/index.md

 Use brand icons to add visual information to external site links.
 Keep the brand icon on the left of the button.

-{{ example({ group: "styles", item: "icons", example: "brand-icon-button", html: true, nunjucks: true, size: "xxs", openHTML: true, nunjucksOptions: false }) }}
+{{ example({ group: "styles", item: "icons", example: "brand-icon-button", html: true, nunjucks: true, size: "xxs", nunjucksOptions: false }) }}

 ## Displaying information with icons

 Use a [description list](/design-system/styles/lists/#description-lists) to show a list of fields and values.
 If space allows, the titles can be enhanced with icons.

-{{ example({ group: "styles", item: "lists", example: "description-list-icons-plain", html: true, nunjucks: false, size: "s", openHTML: true }) }}
+{{ example({ group: "styles", item: "lists", example: "description-list-icons-plain", html: true, nunjucks: false, size: "s" }) }}

 ### Chip lists with icons